harvardinformatics/indrops/README.md

     project_dir : "/path/to/project/dir"  #This dir should be user-owned and writable, all output will go into this dir. paths :
       bowtie_index : "/path/to/index" #This index will be built automatically
-      # The paths below can be omitted if the relevant directories are already on $PATH
-      bowtie_dir : "/path/to/bowtie/dir/"
-      python_dir : "/path/to/env/bins/"
-      java_dir: "/path/to/java/dir/"
-      rsem_dir: "/path/to/rsem/dir/"
-      samtools_dir: "/path/to/samtools-1.3.1/bin/" #This needs to be version 1.3.1, 1.3 is not good enough!

     sequencing_runs :
       # A list of sequencing runs which form the project.